serverdensity/sd-agent-core-plugins/nginx/README.md

 # Troubleshooting

-You may observe one of these common problems in the output of the Datadog Agent's info subcommand.
+You may observe one of these common problems in the output of the Server Density Agent's info subcommand.

 ### Agent cannot connect
 ```
   Checks
   ======

     nginx
     -----
       - instance #0 [ERROR]: "('Connection aborted.', error(111, 'Connection refused'))"